 Brig.
 Gen. Callan retired from the Air Force in the fall of 2011, where his last assignment was the 17 AF/ United State Air Forces Africa Vice Commander.
 He has also served as Senior Military Assistant to the Assistant Secretary of Defense for International Security Affairs at the Pentagon.
 He holds a B.S. in Mathematics from Slippery Rock State College, a Masters in General Administration from the University of Maryland, and a Masters in Science in National Security Strategy from the National War College.

-Paul Carney leads all functional areas of enrollment management, admissions, the Registrar's office, student affairs, and financial aid.
-He came to Webster in September of 2009, after serving as Vice President for Enrollment Management at Drury University in Springfield, MO.
+Dr. Carney came to Webster in September of 2009, after serving as Vice President for Enrollment Management at Drury University in Springfield, MO.
 He is active in the Missouri and National Association for College Admission Counseling and also serves as chairman on the board of McAuley Counseling Services Inc.